The Power of Modern Function Syntax

 Practice Your Knowledge

-What does the new function syntax in JavaScript allow?
+What are the features and best practices associated with the new function syntax in JavaScript?

 Quiz Time: Test Your Skills!